Advocacy Guide for Municipal Officials (adapted for COVID-19)

 Developing a relationship with your legislators is crucial to the success of your advocacy efforts.

 - If you do not already know your legislators, introduce yourself.
-Invite them to one of your remote selectboard meetings or any community gathering to create relationships.
+Invite them to one of your selectboard meetings or any community gathering to develop personal relationships.

 - Be prepared, use your time effectively, and be respectful of their time.